Reducing Waste and Recycling Resources

 Initiatives by Kaneka

-We are working on several initiatives to curb plastic waste emissions: (1) stabilizing manufacturing processes to improve yield; (2) process recycling of waste generated in manufacturing processes; (3) examining measures to prevent scale generation during plastic manufacturing; and (4) thorough sorting to recycle plastic waste.
+We are continuously working on several initiatives to curb plastic waste emissions: (1) stabilizing manufacturing processes to improve yield; (2) process recycling of waste generated in manufacturing processes; (3) Reduction of emissions by reviewing the use of unnecessary plastic materials (4) examining measures to prevent scale generation during plastic manufacturing; and (5) thorough sorting to recycle plastic waste.
 We are also working to reduce waste by converting plastic waste into valuable materials and to recycling plastic waste that would otherwise be outsourced for incineration.

 Initiatives by Group Companies in Japan